Hitman (2016 video game): Online

 Hitman is always online due to the inclusion of Elusive Targets who can only be killed once.
 The making of Elusive Targets did not impact the game's level design; the team used a different design philosophy compared with the main game.
 Players are not allowed to replay Elusive Targets because the team felt this would create a tense experience and prevent players from noticing imperfections that would make the experience less enjoyable.
 Elusive Targets were designed to be memorable; they do not always have connections to the main story, which gave the team more freedom to create characters that fit the setting and theme of each map.
 The team avoided releasing Elusive Targets in a newly released map; they wanted to give sufficient time for players to master and explore the level.
-The development team observed the ways players completed Elusive Targets, their play pattern and feedback, and made adjustments to make future targets more challenging.
+The development team observed the ways players completed Elusive Targets, their play patterns and feedback, and made adjustments to make future targets more challenging.
 Hannes Seifert, the head of IO Interactive, described Elusive Targets as "the pulse" of the experience that has "energised" the community and boosted the game's sales.
 This mode was intended to provide bursts of content to the player during intervals between episodes.
 In July 2016, a companion app that allows players to keep track of online content released for the game was released.